dymmond/edgy/docs/fields.md

 * **on_update** - A string indicating the behaviour that should happen on update of a specific model.
 The available values are `CASCADE`, `SET_NULL`, `RESTRICT` and those can also be imported from `edgy`.
+* **relation_fn** - Optionally drop a function which returns a Relation for the reverse side.
+This will be used by the RelatedField (if it is created).
+Used by Many2Many.

     ```python
     from edgy import CASCADE, SET_NULL, RESTRICT
     ```

+Note: there is a `reverse_name` argument which can be used when `related_name=False` to specify a field for backward relations.
+It is useless except if related_name is False because it is otherwise overwritten.
+The `reverse_name` argument is used for finding the backward relation.

 #### RefForeignKey